 All state-supported four-year colleges and universities in Oklahoma have an articulation agreement with Tulsa Community College.
 This means that if you earn the Associate in Arts (A.A.) or Associate in Science (A.S.) degree at Tulsa Community College, you automatically satisfy the general education requirements of these four-year colleges or universities.
 The articulation agreement does not apply to out-of-state colleges/universities or to private Oklahoma colleges/universities.
 Any student who wants to be assured that a specific course, group of courses, or degree program will transfer for equivalent credit should work with a TCC academic advisor or contact the senior transfer institution for academic advisement.
-Many courses in workforce development Certificate of Achievement or Associate in Applied Science (A.A.S.) degree programs will also transfer.
-Again, students who want to be assured that a specific course, group of courses, or workforce degree program will transfer for equivalent credit should work with a TCC academic advisor or contact the senior transfer institution for academic advisement.
-Students may find copies of signed articulation agreements with four-year colleges or universities at www.tulsacc.edu/programs-and-courses/university-transfer-general-information/signed-university-transfer-articulation.
+Many courses in Certificate of Achievement or Associate in Applied Science (A.A.S.) degree programs will also transfer.
+Again, students who want to be assured that a specific course, group of courses, group of courses, or workforce degree program will transfer for equivalent credit should work who want to be assured that a specific course, group of courses, or workforce degree program will transfer for equivalent credit should work with a TCC academic advisor or contact the senior transfer institution for academic advisor or academic advisor or contact the senior transfer institution for academic advisor or contact the senior transfer institution for academic advisor or contact the senior transfer institution for academic advisor or contact the senior transfer institution for academic advisement.
 What About Student Life?